pingleware/bestbooks/packages/bestbooks-hrm/README.md

 ### States

-A new hire reporting is required for each that your employee is a bonafide resident.
+A new hire reporting is required for each state or territory that your employee is a bonafide resident.
 Some minicipalities and local jurisdictions also required additional new hire reporting.

 #### Alabama